 - Stay calm when you say “NO.” Don’t resort to name-calling, as in, “You are spoiled rotten.”

-- Hold an annual pre-holiday clean out of toys and clothing with your child to give away to charities in your area.
+- Hold an annual pre-holiday clean out of toys and clothing with your child.
+Give items away to charities in your area.

-- If old enough, encourage your children to join you in volunteering at senior citizen centers, shelters, food banks, or religious events.
+- Encourage your children, if old enough, to join you in volunteering at senior citizen centers, shelters, food banks, or religious events.

 - Avoid excess.
 In giving to children, holiday splurging puts the emphasis in all the wrong places and encourages the spoiled child to want more.